AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_attributes_unity.md

 ### Retrieve the chat room announcements

-All the chat room members can call `FetchRoomAnnouncement` to retrieve the chat room announcements.
+All chat room members can call `FetchRoomAnnouncement` to retrieve the chat room announcements.

 The following code sample shows how to retrieve the chat room announcements: